Please click here to download a copy

 If you have a complaint we will do our best to resolve it quickly.
 You can tell your Atia adviser or you can refer it directly to Atia’s Complaints Manager in writing.
 To help resolve your complaint effectively we may need to ask for comprehensive details from you.

-If your complaint cannot be resolved to your satisfaction you can refer the matter to the Financial Ombudsman Services (‘FOS’), for independent resolution.
-FOS is an external dispute resolution scheme.
-FOS’ contact details are:
+If your complaint cannot be resolved to your satisfaction you can refer the matter to the Australian Financial Complaints Authority ('AFCA'), for independent resolution.
+AFCA is an external dispute resolution scheme that is free to consumers.
+AFCA's contact details are:

 GPO Box 3